drewjex/presentation/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-To modify/add/remove slides, simply update the pages
+To modify/add/remove slides, simply update App.json.
+Background color defaults to random colors, but can be assigned specific color if desired.